 Another core component of the CCPA is providing data access to auditors or customers, should they request it.
 With the LoginRadius Identity Platform, customer data is unified into one profile for easy access.
 You can also export it in an easy-to-read format.

 Last but not least, LoginRadius provides top-notch security that monitors and protects your customer data.
 For example, our CIAM software can encourage your customers to use intelligent passwords, protect the data against brute force attacks from hackers, block access to suspicious IPs, and more.

-Following GDPR rules will not automatically lead to CCPA compliance; don’t wait to be sued to find out.
+Following the old CCPA rules will not automatically lead to CCPA 2.0 compliance; don’t wait to be sued to find out.
 Let LoginRadius help your business become globally compliant.
-Not only does our technology meet GDPR and CCPA regulations, but we continuously update it to meet new international privacy laws.
+Not only does our technology meet the new CPRA regulations, but we continuously update it to meet new international privacy laws.